The issue

 Repairing modern vehicles requires access to the vehicle’s diagnostic data.
 Automakers control diagnostic data.
 New vehicles wirelessly transmit diagnostic data to automakers, allowing them to control all access to it, including which auto repair shops can obtain it and under what terms.

 Increasingly, Canadians have no choice for auto repair.
-Because automakers won’t share diagnostic data, this leaves owners with only one option: to service their vehicles at the dealership.
+Because some automakers are increasingly making it more difficult or impossible to obtain necessary diagnostic data, this leaves owners with only one option: to service their vehicles at the dealership.

 Canadians care